Goldilocks and the Three Bears ~ Bedtime Stories for Kids

 “Well I guess I didn’t think about that, either,” said Goldilocks.

 Goldilocks said, “I suppose I could have waited outside your door.”

 “We were coming right home,” said Mama Bear.
 “We might have invited you in if we knew you were hungry.”

-“Yep, we saw that,” said Mama Bear with a frown.
+“Yep,” said Mama Bear with a frown.

 “I’m good at fixing things,” said Goldilocks, “If you have glue.”

 “Of course we have glue!” said Papa Bear.
 “What kind of bears do you think we are?”

 “I will make it up to you!” said Goldilocks.

 “Come on in then, dear,” said Mama Bear.

 “We’ll start over,” said Papa Bear with a nod.